ankushLit/CRM/README.md

 # Features
 - Authentication using firebase auth email and password.
 - Add Customers to the app
-- View Customer Details (using bootm sheet)
+- View Customer Details (using bottom sheet)
 - Schedule reminders for follow-ups with customers.
 - View remarks from each follow-up.
 - Call directly from the app to customer (redirects to the dialer).